A Comprehensive Study on GDPR-Oriented Analysis of Privacy Policies: Taxonomy, Corpus and GDPR Concept Classifiers: Introduction

 The importance of privacy policies for both data subjects and data controllers means that GDPR-oriented analyses of such legal documents can be very useful.
 It can help enhance data subjects' awareness on important data protection issues, and also help data controllers refine their privacy policy to be more legally compliant to the GDPR.
 Such an analysis can obviously be done qualitatively by experienced GDPR experts, but more automated analysis is preferred in many applications to help reduce the time and costs spent.
-As reviewed in Section~\ref{sec:related_work} of this paper, many researchers have investigated the automation of analysis of privacy policies, but they all evaluated their concept classifiers by splitting the training and testing sets at the segment level without considering which segment belongs to which privacy policy.
-Such an approach means that segments used in both the training and testing sets can cover all privacy policies, while in real-world applications the classifiers should be tested on segments from unseen privacy policies.
-Therefore, a classifier tested using the segment-level treatment could perform worse in real-world settings since its training and testing sets may have not covered all segments of an unseen privacy policy.
-In addition, we also observed other research gaps in the literature, including the lack of a more complete GDPR taxonomy and the less consideration of hierarchical information in privacy policies for developing GDPR-oriented concept classifiers.

-In this paper, we fill all the above research gaps by presenting the most comprehensive comparative study on the performances of GDPR concept classifiers.
-Our study involved the development of a more complete GDPR taxonomy, the first privacy policy corpus covering hierarchical information, and a comprehensive performance analysis of many different GDPR concept classifiers based on a new document-level training-testing set splitting method, two architectures of hierarchical classifiers, and many different sets of features including some covering contextual information.
-More details about our contributions are summarized as follows (more significant contributions appearing first).

-\emph{1) We propose a document-level performance evaluation framework for GDPR concept classifiers, and obtained the actual performance of the classifier in real-world scenarios.} Different from previous segment-level evaluation, we divide the training and testing sets by documents so that no segments in the testing set are included in the training process.
-By comparing the performance results at the document and segment levels, we showed that the performances of GDPR concept classifiers reported in past studies are indeed significantly overestimated, so cannot reflect their real-world performances.
-This indicates the need for all future studies to follow the document-level performance framework.
+One frequently studied privacy policy analysis task is concept classification, which involves classifying a given segment of a privacy policy into one or more concepts (see Section~\ref{subsec:related_work:PPCC} for a brief literature review).
+We observed multiple research gaps in the literature on privacy policy concept classification, including the lack of a more complete GDPR taxonomy and a privacy policy corpus that include more semantic levels and hierarchical information, the lack of consideration of hierarchical information in privacy policies for developing concept classifiers, the lack of studies comparing classifiers with different hierarchical structures, and the inconsistent use of sample splitting methods for generating training and testing sets.